kubevela/kubevela.github.io/docs/end-user/workflow/multi-env.md

 title:  Multi Environments
 ---

-This documentation introduces how to use multi environments in workflow.
+## Overview

-Assume that our Application, which was originally applied in the test environment, needs to be migrated to the production environment, and the image version also needs to be updated.
-We can write an Application like this:
+If we have applied our application in the test environment and need to migrate it to the production environment, in which some configuration also needs to be updated, KubeVela provides the `ApplyEnvBindComponent` workflow step to manage multi environments.

+In this guide, you will learn how to manage multi environments via `ApplyEnvBindComponent` in WorkflowStepDefinition.

+## Apply Base Definitions

 ```yaml
 apiVersion: core.oam.dev/v1beta1